 - Grand Canyon – Feast your eyes on the most famous canyon in the world and maybe take a helicopter trip for a bird's eye view.

 - Zion National Park– Hike up to Angels Landing or meander through the famous Zion Narrows.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Bryce Canyon – Explore the numerous trails scattered throughout Bryce Canyon.